Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Model

-A {\em target} $S$ is a connected subset of the torus.
-An {\em intermittent} searcher can detect a target only in-between steps.
-That is, the target $S$ is {\em detected} if, at the end of a ballistic step, it is located within distance $1$ --- the sensing range --- from the current location of the searcher.
-See Figure~\ref{fig1}(a).
-Detecting $S$ is therefore equivalent to visiting a point of the ``extended set'' $B(S)$, containing all points at distance at most $1$ from $S$.
 The {\em detection time} of a process $X$ with respect to $S$, denoted $t_{detect}^X(n,S)$, is the expected time until $X$ detects $S$ for the first time.
-Expectation is taken with respect to the randomness of $X$ and the random initial location $X(0)$, which we recall, is chosen u.a.r.
+Expectation is taken with respect to the randomness of $X$ and the random initial location.
+We assume that the pause between ballistic steps takes a constant time.

-As we show, it turns out that the important parameter governing the detection time is not the area of $S$, but rather its diameter $D$, namely, the maximal distance between any two points of $S$.
-Since the detection radius is 1, finding targets of diameter less than $1$ takes roughly the same time, hence, in what follows we assume that $D\geq 1$.
-We define $t_{detect}^X(n,D)$ as the worst detection time, taken over the ensemble $\cal{D}$ of all connected targets of diameter $D$, that is,
+As we show, it turns out that the important parameter governing the detection time is not the area of $S$, but rather its diameter, namely, the maximal distance between any two points of $S$.
+Since the detection radius is 1, finding targets of smaller diameter takes roughly the same time, hence, in what follows we assume that $D\geq 1$.

-\paragraph{Competitive analysis.} To evaluate efficiency with respect to a certain diameter $D$, we compare $t_{detect}^X(n,D)$ to $\opt(n,D)$, namely, the best achievable detection time of a connected target whose diameter is $D$, regardless of its shape.
-Importantly, when computing this optimal value, we impose no restriction on the search strategy (except having constant speed), allowing it to detect while moving (i.e., be non-intermittent), use infinite memory, and, furthermore, be tuned to the shape and the diameter of the target.
-The following tight bound holds (see proof in Section \ref{sec:generallowerbounds}, and a sketch of the lower bound in Figure~\ref{fig1}(b)) for every $D\in[1,\sqrt{n}/2]$:
+To evaluate the search efficiency of $X$ with respect to a target $S$, we compare $t_{detect}^X(n,S)$ to $\opt(n,S)$, namely, the best achievable detection time of $S$.
+Importantly, when computing this optimal value, we impose no restriction on the search strategy, assuming the permissive continuous detection setting, allowing the strategy to use infinite memory, and, furthermore, be tuned to the shape and the diameter of the target.
+The following tight bound holds for every connected target $S$ whose diameter is $D\in[1,\sqrt{n}/2]$: \begin{linenomath*} \end{linenomath*} The proof of Eq.~\eqref{obs:lower} appears in the Supplementary Materials, see Corollary 8.
+A sketch of the lower bound is given in Fig.~\ref{fig:illustration-lb}.
+For details regarding the asymptotic notation ``$\Theta$'', ``$O$'' and ``$\Omega$'', see Methods.

-In order to quantify the sensitivity of a strategy to target scales, we consider the worst ratio between the detection time and the optimal detection time, taken over all diameters $D$.
-That is, strategy $X$ is called {\em $\phi(n)$-scale-sensitive} if

-Note that the smaller $\phi(n)$ is the closer $X$ is to the theoretically optimal bound simultaneously for all possible targets of diameter $D$, of any shape, and for every $D$.